nantee/Fashion-MNIST-deeplearning/README.md

 * mathplotlib

 ## Example
-Modelpredictions of 15 a test sample displaying the models performance based on titlecoloring (green = correct and red = non-correct).
+Modelpredictions of 15 a test sample displaying the models performance based on titlecoloring (green = correct, red = non-correct).
 <img src="assets/Fashion_15_30.png" width="850" height="850" />

 ## MNIST for beginners in tensorflow: